SanderNagtegaal/SanderNagtegaal/README.md

 Hi, I’m @SanderNagtegaal.
-Full stack web developer.
+Front-end developer.
 <!---
 SanderNagtegaal/SanderNagtegaal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.